 - Clogged Drains – During the next Louisville rainstorm, look at your exterior downspouts.
 If your downspouts aren’t running off adequately, you likely have clogged drains and therefore ponding on the top of your roof.
 These are strong signs you need commercial roofing repair.
 Leaving water ponding on the roof, will only lead to bigger problems.

 6 Signs It’s Time to Replace Your Commercial Building Roof

 - Damaged Roof Membrane – This is the easiest way to tell if there’s major irreparable damage to the roof.
 Strong winds or storm damage in Louisville, KY will eventually cause severe uplifting on your roof membrane.
 Look carefully at any parts of the roof that are lifting.
-If it’s lifted 25% or more or if you actually see large bald spots, it’s time to consider a roof replacement.
+If 25% or more of the roof is lifted, or if you actually see large bald spots, it’s time to consider a roof replacement.
 If you leave it alone, the next storm will put rainwater damage into your roofing, insulation, and eventually down your walls.

-- Considerable Wear and Tear on the Roof Deck – Next time you’re able, take a walk on your roof and get a good look at the roof deck The signs of continued moisture damage aren’t that obvious initially, but if you check it frequently, and you see considerable changes on your roof deck, you might want to consider a commercial roofing repair or full commercial roof replacement.
+- Considerable Wear and Tear on the Roof Deck – If you are able, take a walk on your roof and get a good look at the roof deck.
+The signs of continued moisture damage aren’t that obvious initially, but if you check it frequently, and you see considerable changes on your roof deck, you might want to consider a commercial roofing repair or full commercial roof replacement.